philrz/super/book/src/formats/sup.md

 a type decorator is applied, e.g., `123::float64`.

 Decimal values require type decorators.

-A string may be backtick-quoted with the backtick character `` ` ``.
-None of the text between backticks is escaped, but by default, any newlines followed by whitespace are converted to a single newline and the first newline of the string is deleted.
-To avoid this automatic deletion and preserve indentation, the backtick-quoted string can be preceded with `=>`.

 Of the 30 primitive types, eleven of them represent _implied-type_ values:
 `int64`, `time`, `duration`, `float64`, `bool`, `bytes`, `string`, `ip`, `net`, `type`, and `null`.